-For cases involving non-academic appeals, a student may appeal the original decision to the Vice President for Student Affairs within three (3) working days after receipt of the written decision (additional time may be requested for extenuating circumstances).
+For cases involving non-academic appeals, a student may appeal the original decision to the Vice President of Students within three (3) working days after receipt of the written decision (additional time may be requested for extenuating circumstances).
 The Vice President may choose to hear the appeal or designate an appropriate staff member from the academic program or location in which the student is enrolled to review the appeal and make a recommendation.
 No person may hear or decide an appeal if he or she participated in the hearing process.
 The appeal shall consist of a review of the prior proceedings; it shall not be another hearing.
 The student shall receive a written decision regarding the appeal.
-To file an appeal, the student must complete the appeal request form found on the Office of Student Conduct Resolution website: http://conduct.mercer.edu/resources.cfm or directly at this link: https://conduct.mercer.edu/resources.cfm or directly to the Vice President/Dean of Students for review.
-For appeals related to sexual misconduct charges, please refer to the Sexual Misconduct Policy & Procedures.